 - Wool is often a better choice for staying dry and warm in cool, humid climates (such as the Pacific Northwest).
 It is warmer by weight than polyester.

-- Keep in mind that wool comes from an animal.
+- If you are trying to decide between polyester or wool, keep in mind that wool comes from an animal.
 Give careful consideration of the welfare of the animal before deciding to purchase wool.
 Check where the wool is sourced.
 Australia does not have a good record when it comes to raising sheep for wool.
 U.S., Canadian, and New Zealand Merino is a safer bet (i.e. Ibex, Icebreaker, Smartwool).

 - If you don’t like the idea of wearing environmentally unfriendly synthetics or animal based fiber, consider Patagonia.
 They use recycled polyester in many of their clothes (the capilene series is a good example).